vonew/CSPC1050-Project-2-Vone/README.md

 Section: 001
 RPG Game: The Quest for the Powerful Artifact

 Game Description: Welcome to The Quest for the Powerful Artifacts!
-This is and RPG adventure game where you will embark on a journey to different biomes to solve riddles and collect powerful artifacts!
+This is an RPG adventure game where you will embark on a journey to different biomes to solve riddles and collect powerful artifacts!

 How to Play:
 1. Run python main.py in the Terminal to start the game.
 When prompted, enter your name or if you want, create your own name for your character.